Relanto-LKM-POC/gen-ai-vibe-code-plugin/README.md

 - **Local File Operations** - All resource creation happens in your workspace

 ### ⚠️ **Security Considerations**
-- Ensure your `.env` file is added to `.gitignore`
 - Use appropriate AWS IAM permissions for Secrets Manager
 - Regularly rotate Salesforce and GitHub tokens
 - Review generated resources before committing to version control

 ### 🔍 **Audit Trail**
 - All operations logged to VS Code Output panel
-- Environment variable reading attempts logged with warnings
 - AWS authentication attempts logged for debugging
 - File creation and modification operations tracked